poe-cat/pizza-with-marshmallows/README.md

 # Pizza with marshmallows
 ...instead of Taco Cloud.
-Spring Boot training with Craig Wells' book.
+Spring Boot training with Craig Walls' book.